acsone/wms/odoo/local-src/stock_lot_update/README.rst

 reception and optionaly move or use the product.
 Go on the lot and change the reference to product2.

+If the product need a lot this module will force the user to set a lot in the update quantity on hand wizard.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot
    :target: https://runbot.odoo-community.org/runbot/119/8.0